dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

   * `923e0000` when hex swapped

 Note: FakeID is only required for High Sierra, Mojave doesn't require this

+For users with black screen issues after verbose on B360, B365, H310, H370, Z390, please see the [BusID iGPU patching](/extras/gpu-patches.md#iGPU-BusID-Patching) page

 `PciRoot(0x0)/Pci(0x1f,0x3)` -&gt; `Layout-id`